NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/date/README.txt

 and set the '#type' to one of the following:

 date_select
  The date_select element will create a collection of form elements, with a separate select or textfield for each date part.
-The whole collection will get re-formatted back into a date value of the requested type during validation.
+The whole collection will get reformatted back into a date value of the requested type during validation.

 date_text
  The date_text element will create a textfield that can contain a whole